How To Build An Audience From Scratch

 Take a minute to write down five topics that you feel like you share with your ideal readers.
 For example, one of our clients is passionate about fitness, movies, diversity, and traveling.

 These topics have nothing to do with his books, but they a) are important to him, b) his audience shares these interests, and c) it gives him multiple layers and ways to connect with them AND reach new people he might not otherwise connect with online.

 You are so much more than your book - find other touch points that you can use to keep your content interesting, engaging, and personable.

 Who Are They Already Connected To?

 Make a list of 5-10 authors who fit within your genre that you feel share a similar audience as you do.
 Thinking this through and doing some research ahead of time will help you in the next section as we make connections with readers.

 If you aren’t sure where to start, go to Amazon and search authors within your genre and sub-genre.

 Pick Three Social Media Outlets

 This is where knowing who your ideal audience is will come in very handy.
-I do suggest that you educate yourself in what each social media outlet offers, you do not have to be on every social media platform.
-The majority of your ideal audience are only on a few.
+I do suggest that you educate yourself in what each social media outlet offers and what demographics they reach.
+You do not have to be on every social media platform.

-Pick one main outlet that you will visit every day and two additional outlets that you will check into two - three times a week.
-This will insure that you are establishing a strong community, that you won’t be spread too thin, and that you aren’t wasting your time.
+Pick one main outlet that you will visit every day and two additional outlets that you will check into two-three times a week.
+This will ensure that you are establishing a strong community, that you won’t be spread too thin, and that you aren’t wasting your time.